andyd0/http-monitoring/README.md

 ### Requirements

 App was tested both on MacOS Catalina and Windows 10.
-I tried to build without any external dependencies but `curses` does need a package to be installed on `Windows` in order for proper functionality.

 1. Python 3.8.3 was used to build the app.
 2. `Windows` only dependency: `windows-curses` must be installed via `pip install windows-curses`.
 3. There are no other dependencies required.

-If there are any issues running the app, please let me know!

 ### Running the app